mikelikesrobots/jetbot-ros-control/README.md

 ## Setup

-Install ROS2 Humble using VSCode Remote Containers extension.
-Simply open this folder using the extension and allow it to build the Docker container.
+From a WaveShare JetBot robot, clone this repository and open it over SSH.
+Install the Dev Containers extension and allow it to build the Docker container and open the workspace in that container.

 Then build the code using `colcon build` from the workspace root: